Line Sensor

 • How does the position value change as you place your line beneath different sensors, and how can you control that?

-• What do you do with your robot when that happens?
-I.e. adjusting movement
+• What do you do with your robot when you detect a change?

 • Consistency in data collection is key for calibration